 Start the legwork:

-Trade Magazines – You’ll find suppliers advertising in trade magazines and many publications publish an industry directory.
+- Trade Magazines – You’ll find suppliers advertising in trade magazines and many publications publish an industry directory.
 Most of them offer free subscriptions and many are published online.
-Tradepub has tons of free trade magazines and you can search for those available to Canadians.

 Once you’ve located potential suppliers, start a spreadsheet and text file to track and compare information about each.
 Your notes will be invaluable in your final selection, plus it will provide a handy list of backup choices.